octo-technology/kibana-collection/README.md

-# Ansible Collection - pomverte.elasticsearch
+# Ansible Collection - octo_technology.elasticsearch

 Documentation for the collection.